Max Flatow

-Max Flatow (August 19, 1915 – July 15, 2003) was an American architect who worked for most of his career in Albuquerque, New Mexico.
+Max Flatow (August 19, 1915 – July 15, 2003) was an American mid-century modernist architect who worked for most of his career in Albuquerque, New Mexico.
 Flatow got his start designing buildings for the Manhattan Project in Los Alamos before opening his own firm in Albuquerque in 1947.
 Joined by Jason Moore in 1948, the firm became one of New Mexico's largest and was instrumental in popularizing modern architecture throughout the state.
 Some of their most influential commissions included the Simms Building and the University of New Mexico College of Education.